1. Driver PCB

 Rendering of the adapter between 32mm matrix and 32mm driver v0.1

-In 2013 there was an attempt to build 32mm drivers with a MAX6960, a “4-wire serially interfaced 8×8 matrix graphics LED driver” chip by Maxim Integrated.
-Have a look at the schematics and find the design files at driver_32mm_max6960_v0.
+In 2013, there was an attempt to build 32mm drivers using the MAX6960, a “4-wire serially interfaced 8×8 matrix graphics LED driver” chip by Maxim Integrated.
+Review the schematics and find the design files at driver_32mm_max6960_v0.

-In addition to the driver, this setup required another PCB as an adapter on the back of the LED matrix.
-The version 0.1 (schematics) and the project is inside driver_32mm_max6960_v0/adapter_32mm-32mm_v0.
+In addition to the driver, this setup required an adapter PCB mounted on the back of the LED matrix.
+Version 0.1 (schematics) and its project files are located in driver_32mm_max6960_v0/adapter_32mm-32mm_v0.

 Panel Driver MAX6960 v0.1 (40mm)